As we adjust to the ‘new normal’, it’s apparent that remote working team communication is going to be a fixture in our lives for quite some time.

 While our environments have changed, our needs have not.
 Remote working team communication is therefore essential for a thriving workforce, and remains ever-important at a time with so much disconnect.
-As a team manager, if you can keep; communication, coordination and culture, front of mind, it will go some way in managing a successful virtual team.
+As a team manager, if you can keep; communication, coordination and culture, front of mind, and the employee development life cycle it will go some way in managing a successful virtual team.

 If you are looking to boost your remote working, watch a demo of Talievst’s COVID-19 Insights dashboard.

 The dashboard will help you:

 - Collect employee feedback during COVID-19

 - Measure your remote working strategy